contiv-experimental/cluster/management/baremetal.md

 **Note**:
 - Once the above command is run for a host, it will appear in `clusterctl nodes get` output in a few minutes.
 - the `clusterctl discover` command expects `env` and `control_interface` ansible variables to be specified.
-This can be achieved by using the `--extra-vars` flag or setting the variables at global level using `clusterctl global set` command.
+This can be achieved by using the `--extra-vars` flag or setting them at [global level](README.md/#setget-global-variables), if applicable.
 For more information on other available variables, also checkout [discovery section of ansible vars](ansible_vars.md#serf-based-discovery)

 ###4.
 Ready to rock and roll!
 All set now, you can follow the cluster manager workflows as described [here](./README.md#get-list-of-discovered-nodes).